dushaDev/yts_movie_browser/README.md

 **Please Read Carefully:**

-1.  **Content:** This application acts solely as a search engine and browser for the public API provided by `yts.mx`.
+1.  **Content:** This application acts solely as a search engine and browser for the public API provided by `yts.ag`.
 2.  **Hosting:** We **do not** host, upload, or manage any video files or media content on our servers.
 3.  **Copyright:** The developer (**dushaDev**) assumes no liability for how this application is used.
 Users are responsible for ensuring their downloads comply with their local copyright laws.